About the FICO Credit Score

 Know your FICO score

-In order to improve your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the first FICO credit score, sells credit scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and tools that can help you improve your credit score.
+Before you can improve your score, you have to know your score and be sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that offered the first FICO score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+Also available are information and tools that help you improve your FICO score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.